go-simpler/sloglint/README.md

 The `log/slog` API allows two different types of arguments: key-value pairs and attributes.
-People may have different opinions about which one is better, but nobody probably wants to mix them up because it makes the code harder to read.
+People may have different opinions about which one is better, but nobody probably wants to mix them up because it makes the code harder to read:

 ```go
 slog.Info("a user has logged in", "user_id", 42, slog.String("ip_address", "192.0.2.0")) // ugh